• Skip to primary navigation

 • dairy free

-• no added sugar: only sweetened from the beets, dates and sugar content in the chocolate you use
+• no added sugar: only sweetened from the beets, dates and dark chocolate

 • hidden veggies: the beets are undetectable, perfect for any palate